 If the Gaining Supplier identifies that an Erroneous Switch has occurred for a Consumer that the Losing Supplier has already re-registered or is in the process of re-registering, the Erroneous Switch request takes precedence.
 This means that a Losing Supplier cannot reject an Erroneous Switch request if they are already in the process of re-registering.
 In this situation, the Losing Supplier shall accept responsibility for billing during the period that the Consumer was being supplied by the Gaining Supplier, although the decision on whether to bill the Consumer for any energy taken over this period will remain at the discretion of the Losing Supplier.

 The Gaining Supplier shall take reasonable steps to stop collecting data from the meter once a potential Erroneous Switch has been identified.
-Once both Energy Suppliers have agreed that an Erroneous Switch has taken place.
-The Gaining Supplier shall delete any data that it may have collected from the meter during the period for which it was erroneously registered.
+Once both Energy Suppliers have agreed that an Erroneous Switch has taken place, the Gaining Supplier shall delete any data that it may have collected from the meter during the period for which it was erroneously registered.

+In addition to the resolution of the Erroneous Switch, each Gaining Supplier also has to comply with the Guaranteed Standards of Performance (GSOP) Regulation 6ZB and make a payment to the Consumer where the standard is failed.
+However, the Gaining Supplier may not always have the Consumer details to make the payment.
+The steps detailed below allow the Gaining Supplier to request the information from the Losing Supplier:

+The Gaining Supplier shall send a Market Message, via the SDEP, to the Losing Supplier providing the MPAN for the relevant Metering Point.

+Within 5 Working Days the Losing Supplier shall respond either providing the Consumer name, where available; or providing confirmation that no details are available (i.e. the site is vacant or a change of tenancy has occurred since the Losing Supplier’s supply period so new details are not available).
+In this latter instance the Losing Supplier shall provide any additional information it has available to help the Gaining Supplier identify the Consumer.

+The process in Paragraph 5.4 only applies where:

+the supply relates to a Domestic Premises so the Consumer is entitled to Guaranteed Standards of Performance (GSOP) Regulation 6ZB compensation payment;

+an Erroneous Switch has been agreed between Energy Supplier’s in accordance with this Section B;

+the electricity D0301 (Erroneous Transfer Communication) / gas RET Flow Market Message does not contain the Consumer’s name;

+the electricity Reason for Return (J1671) Data Item is D (Incorrect MPAN Selected) / gas Reason for Return (DI40212) Data Item is I (Incorrect MPXN Selected) in the agreed D0301 / RET Flow Market Message; and

+the Gaining Supplier’s Supply Effective From Date is on or after 1st May 2020.

 Resolution Process